 If you’re a shareholder of the target company, you get paid a cash sum or get converted shares.
 For example, if you were an employee of GTE that held stock in GTE back in the day, your GTE stock got converted to Verizon stock when the acquisition completed.

 1. Acquire new products.
 Everyone not tightly associated with the new products is probably getting laid off in the target company eventually.
-In the example, Radian6’s product team and probably a few of its service team will be kept in order to sustain development and service agreements, but other folks may not be.
+People tightly coupled to the development and support of the core product or service being purchased will be fine in the short to medium term as the acquiring company typically lacks that product expertise.
+Everyone else is up for renegotiation.

 2. Acquire new assets.
 If the asset requires staffing, such as the Southwest/Airtran example (new routes in and around Atlanta mean staff to operate them), they’ll be kept.
 If the asset requires no staffing, such as a database, then the target company’s entire team will probably be let go.